Fascinating History of How WWII Brought to the Maldives

 History of the British Armed Forces at Gan…

 With the outbreak of World War II, the Maldives became an essential link in the allied defences against the Japanese in the Indian Ocean.

-The enemy was never far away from this tropical outpost, and U boats patrolled the waters.
-In March 1944 the German submarine U-183 fired through the Gan channel, torpedoing the oil tanker British Loyalty that was anchored in Addu lagoon.
-The tanker was damaged but not sunk and its oil spilled out into the lagoon and beaches.
+The enemy was never far away from this tropical outpost, and U-boats patrolled the waters.
+In March 1944, the German submarine U-183 fired through the Gan channel, torpedoing the oil tanker British Loyalty that was anchored in the Addu lagoon.
+The tanker was damaged but not sunk, and its oil spilt out into the lagoon and beaches.

 The men who served and died in the Addu Atoll were predominately Indian, members of the Bengal and Indian regiments who were stationed there soon after the base was constructed.

 When World War II ended, the RAF (British Royal Air Force) wanted to hold onto this strategic position at Addu, building a new airbase at Gan and a radio-communications centre at Hithadhoo in 1957.
 It was an ideal re-fuelling and supply post on the route linking the UK to Hong Kong, Singapore, Australia and the rest of East Asia.